contrapasso3/Reshi/README.md

 <img src="https://github.com/contrapasso3/Reshi/assets/160438817/7cb38153-2d42-4fd0-8b20-fcfeb302c12a" width="300">

-To create, type these (don't use code block):
+To create, type these (don't use a code block):

 ```
 - [/] in progress